bralri/bralri/src/works/courtyard-arts-residency.md

 <br>

-<p>In 2018, I was artist in residence at Courtyard Arts Centre in Hertford, UK.
+<p class="indent">In 2018, I was artist in residence at Courtyard Arts Centre in Hertford, UK.
 Explain the residency concept further.</p>

 <br>